grommet/grommet/src/js/components/Anchor/README.md

 **disabled**

-Whether the button is disabled.
+Whether the anchor is disabled.

 ```
 boolean